-The composite administrative team as identified herein may, at the direction of the Board of Directors, be further organized to operate as a self-directing administrative/management team with cross-training and appropriate joint decision making and collaboration so long as requirements for certification as required by the Idaho Code are fully observed.
+The administrative team as identified herein may, at the direction of the Board of Directors, be further organized so long as requirements for certification as required by the Idaho Code are fully observed.

 PARENTAL INVOLVEMENT

 The Parent-Teacher Organization (PTO) will provide consultation and support to the Board and the Administration regarding ongoing plans for the school.
 The head of the PTO will sit on the Board of Directors (as a non-voting member) providing an additional avenue for parent's views to be shared.